SoftwareAG/c8y-docs/src/documents/guides/mqtt/static-templates.html.md

 ## Publish templates

 The following templates can be used to publish data on the topics "s/us" as well as "t/us".
+For more information about t/ topic for transient data processing, please refer to [Processing Mode](/guides/reference/smartrest#processing-mode).

 ### Inventory templates (1xx)